 The opposite can be just as insecure: having a different security policy for each and every office, depending on the local manager.
 The right choice is to have what I call “localized standards,” meaning that you establish a set of threat criteria, establish specific standards for each and then apply them, as appropriate, to each branch based on shared characteristics.

 Do any of these sound familiar?
-If I’ve touched on some of the flaws of your existing physical asset protection policies, it’s imperative that you get started today strengthening your asset protection strategy.
+If I’ve touched on some of the flaws of your existing physical security protection policies, it’s imperative that you get started today strengthening your asset protection strategy.
 Real Time Networks develops a range of safety and security solutions for keys, assets, facilities and people.

 About the Author